 When a divorce or death occurs, the community equally divides the property.
 Although this community is not an “entity,” the rationale for this equality is deeply embedded in the community.
 The principle behind this “equality” is that all wealth acquired by the joint efforts of the husband and wife shall be common property.
-The marriage is a community of which each spouse is a member, equally contributing by his or her industry to its prosperity, and possessing an equal right.
+Marriage is a community in which each spouse is a member, equally contributing by his or her industry to its prosperity, and possessing an equal rights.

-A jurisdiction that enforces community property law based on “equitable distribution” function in a different manner.
-In statutorily-mandated equitable distribution of community property, some courts permit a divorce distribution that substantially deviates from an equal split.
-The basis for an “equitable distribution” is evaluated on case by case basis.
-There is a possibility that the starting point for an equitable distribution starts with equal division, however, a divorce court has a discretion concerning such matter.
+A jurisdiction that enforces community property law based on “equitable distribution” functions in a different manner.
+In the statutorily-mandated equitable distribution of community property, some courts permit a divorce distribution that substantially deviates from an equal split.
+The basis for an “equitable distribution” is evaluated on a case by case basis.
+There is a possibility that the starting point for an equitable distribution starts with equal division, however, a divorce court has discretion concerning the such matter.

 Additionally, courts have addressed the issue of equitably distributing debt.
 Marital debt incurred on the basis of the income-earning capacity of both spouses, split equally, may pose problems for a spouse with lower post-divorce income prospects.
 Courts have broad discretion to divide and distribute the marital estate in a manner that is “just and equitable.”